bitchin-ginger/Pneumonia-Classifier/README.md

 ## Conclusion

 Out of the CNN's that were trained, the overall best model reached the highest recall, best accuracy, lowest loss, and highest recall at the 15<sup>th</sup> epoch suggesting that in order to avoid overfitting the best training thus far discovered would be using 3 Convulational layers, 32 nodes, 2 dense layers, and trained for 15 epochs.
 The following 4 graphs are the best model.
 The raw data for each epoch is greyed out and the smoothed graphs are bolded to clearly reveal the trend.

-The graphs were smoothed to 0.999%.
+_The graphs were smoothed to 0.999%_
 ![Percent Smoothed](imgs/Smoothing.png)
 ![AUC (smoothed)](imgs/AUC-smoothed.png)
 ![Accuracy (smoothed)](imgs/Accuracy-smoothed.png)